pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 ```
 source.vendor
 ```
-...that has the value "RedHat", "VMware" or "Microsoft" if we're provisioning to an Infrastructure Provider.
+This has the value of either "RedHat", "VMware" or "Microsoft" if we're provisioning to an Infrastructure Provider.
 We can use this to determine the Provider type for this provisioning operation, and make workflow decisions accordingly.
-This Atttribute is used in several places in the out-of-the-box VMProvision\_VM State Machine to select the appropriate Instance to handle vendor-specific tasks such as VM Placement, i.e.
+This Atttribute is used in several places in the out-of-the-box `VMProvision_VM` State Machine to select the appropriate Instance to handle vendor-specific tasks such as VM Placement, i.e.

 ```
 /Infrastructure/VM/Provisioning/Placement/default#${/#miq_provision.source.vendor}